DataDog/integrations-extras/purefa/README.md

 ### Installation

-To install the PureFA check on your host:
+1. [Download and launch the Datadog Agent][9].
+2. Manually install the Pure FlashArray integration.
+See [Use Community Integrations][10] for more details based on the environment.

+#### Host

-1. Upload the build artifact located in `purefa/dist/<ARTIFACT_NAME>.whl` to any host with an Agent and run `datadog-agent integration install -w path/to/purefa/dist/<ARTIFACT_NAME>.whl`.
+To configure this check for an Agent running on a host, run `datadog-agent integration install -t datadog-purafa==<INTEGRATION_VERSION>`.

 ### Configuration